newjersey/innovation.nj.gov/content/_team/aditi-sharma.md

 Before joining the Office of Innovation, Aditi led product strategy efforts at a leading consulting firm, where she partnered with Fortune 50 clients to bring innovative platform products to life.
 With professional experience in four countries, she brings a unique perspective that helps her effectively engage and connect with a wide range of end users.
 Her expertise spans digital healthcare and retail industries with a focus on growing B2C products in international markets.

-Outside of work, Aditi is creating the ultimate vegan food map and is always open to new recommendations.
-She enjoys solving Rubik’s cubes, perfecting her jab-cross, and recycling her sticky notes into origami masterpieces – mostly swans.